Modernly designed loft bathroom in Blackwell

 An easy way to get an concept of whether your attic can be modified is to see whether any similar houses on your street have actually had attic conversions.
 If you do spot examples, it’s most likely to be a possibility.
 If you can, it’s definitely worth going one action more and asking to have a look at the loft of anybody in your street that has actually had it done.

-The minimum height you require for a loft conversion is 2.2 metres, and you can quickly measure this yourself.
+The minimum height you require for a loft conversion is 2.2 metres, and you can easily measure this yourself.
 Take a tape measure and run it from the flooring to the ceiling at the highest part of the room.
-If it’s 2.2 metres or more, your loft should be high enough to transform.
-Victorian houses tend to be lower than those built from the 1930s onwards, so may not have sufficient head height.
+If it’s 2.2 metres or more, your loft could be high enough to transform.
+Victorian houses tend to be lower than those built from the 1930s onwards, so may not have enough head height.

 Depending on when it was built, your home will either have roofing system trusses or rafters.
 By putting your head up into your loft hatch, you should have the ability to know quickly what kind of roofing system you have.